Books for Sale

 The Grace Notes Fiftieth Anniversary, an all-female a cappella group that shares the joy of music in Greenwich and surrounding communities, is priced at $20.

 The Lady in the Portrait, on the life of Clementine Lockwood Peterson, is priced at $20.

 The remaining books in our limited inventory are currently being sold at the greatly reduced price of $10.

-If you are interested in purchasing a book from the Oral History Project, please contact the office at 203-622-7945 or via email at email@example.com.
+If you are interested in purchasing a book from the Oral History Project, please contact the office by 203-622-7945 or email firstname.lastname@example.org.

 To purchase a copy of a transcript, either printed on paper or copied to a CD, the cost is $10, plus $2 shipping and handling per item.
 If you would like multiple copies, please contact our office.
 Library sales are free of CT sales tax.
 To purchase a copy of a digitized transcript (sent via email), the cost is $10.